 Humanity hopes for a future in which diversity and uniformity can peacefully coexist.
 As such, we must overcome the distortions and perversions of history to pave the road to empathy, consensus, reconciliation, and convergence.
 The Global Collaborative intends to establish a new paradigm of university education that integrates education, research, and practice.
 The Global Collaborative is a forward-looking effort for diversity and for the establishment of humanity's shared values and knowledge through cooperative exchange programs that transcend borders.

 The Global Collaborative organizes lectures by professionals from international organizations such as the UN and CoNGO and provides various practical internship opportunities such as the Civic Service Internship.
-In 2010, the Global Collaborative facilitated a discussion among scholars from around the world on the topic "Sustainable Development towards a Green Planet" at the Global Campus.
-Collaboration among participating universities and institutions will be expanded in the future by offering students opportunities to participate in the Global Collaborative program while they are enrolled at Kyung Hee.
+Collaboration among participating universities and institutions will be expanded in the future as students are offered opportunities to participate in the Global Collaborative program while they are enrolled at Kyung Hee.

 The Global Studio Network (GSN) aims to cultivate practice-oriented intellectuals who can communicate, harmonize, and create with a comprehensive understanding of future scholarship industries and civilization.
 Global Studios will be set up and run at various hubs of academics, culture, and civilization throughout the world.
 These studios, located in core cities at the forefront of the world's education, research, and culture, will allow the world's scholars, students, and citizens to share top notch research, educational, and practical trends in real time via web broadcasts of important international conferences and lectures by eminent scholars.